zx80/flask-simple-auth/README.md

-Under the hood, most methods calls are forwarded to a possibly thread-local object stored inside the wrapper, so that the Reference object mostly behaves like the wrapped object.
-The wrapped object can be reset at will with `set_obj`.
+Under the hood, most methods calls are forwarded to a possibly thread-local object stored inside the wrapper, so that the Reference object mostly behaves like the wrapped object itself.

+The wrapped object can be set or reset at will with `set_obj`.
 For thread-local objects, a function to generate the expected shared object must be provided with `set_fun` or as the `fun` parameter to the constructor.
 The `set` method prefix can be changed with the `set_name` initialization parameter.

 ```Python
 # file Shared.py